cicero78M/pegiat_medsos_apps/README.md

 This project contains a minimal Android application skeleton.
 The app includes several activities:

-- `MainActivity` as a landing page
+- `MainActivity` as a landing page.
+It checks for a saved JWT token and immediately opens the dashboard when the token is valid.
 - `LoginActivity` for user authentication
 - `UserProfileActivity` to show user details
 - `DashboardActivity` to display Instagram posts fetched from official accounts